yhunglee/inventory-layout/README.md

 #### Notice

 1. First data record in list is provided as layout design about HTML with CSS styling.
 2. This repo is built without React, Angular or Vue.js.
-This is built with HTML, CSS, JavaScript and FontAwesome 5.
+This is built with HTML, CSS, JavaScript, FontAwesome 5 and RxJS 6.2.